List of Olympic medalists in figure skating

 Figure skating has been part of the Olympic Games since 1908 and has been included in 26 Olympic Games.
 There have been 286 medals (96 gold, 95 silver, and 95 bronze) awarded to figure skaters representing 29 representing National Olympic Committees.
 Six events have been contested but one, men's special figures, was discontinued after a single Olympics.

-Canadian ice dancers Tessa Virtue and Scott Moir are the only figure skaters to win five Olympic medals (3 gold, 2 silver).
-Swedish figure skater Gillis Grafström (3 gold, 1 silver) and Russian figure skater Evgeni Plushenko (2 gold, 2 silver) each have four medals.
-Seventeen figure skaters have won three medals.
-The only skaters with three consecutive titles are Grafström in men's singles, Sonja Henie (Norway) in ladies' singles, and Irina Rodnina (Soviet Union) in pairs.
-Sixteen figure skaters have earned two golds within the same discipline and five skaters have earned gold in two separate Olympic events.
+Canadian ice dancers Tessa Virtue and Scott Moir are the only figure skaters to win five Olympic medals (three gold medals and two silver medals).
+Swedish figure skater Gillis Grafström and Russian figure skater Evgeni Plushenko have each won four medals.
+The only skaters with three consecutive titles are Grafström in men's singles, Sonja Henie for Norway in women's singles, and Irina Rodnina from the Soviet Union in pair skating.
+American Nathan Chen, and Canadians Tessa Virtue and Scott Moir, are the only skaters to win two gold medals in the same Olympics.

 On two occasions, there has been a podium sweep.
-Russian figure skaters hold the unique record for earning gold medals in all six Olympic figure skating events.
-Three skaters won Olympic medals in multiple figure skating disciplines.
+Russian figure skaters hold the unique record of having won gold medals in all six Olympic figure skating events.